Esprit-JEE/JPA-2.1/README.md

 ============prerequisites==============
 *Configure eclipse to use JDK and not JRE
-*Set your envirnment variable JAVA_HOME to JDK 8 path (JDK not JRE)
+*Set your environment variable JAVA_HOME to JDK 8 path (JDK not JRE)

 ========Try the application==============